babblevoice/devweb/README.md

 ## Default options

-Two default options are available:
+Three default options are available:

+- `--config/-c`, to show the devweb config object then exit
 - `--help/-h`, to show the help text then exit
 - `--set/-s`, to set a config value, overriding if present or adding otherwise